szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 If you want to deploy well known infrastructure components, like Redis, the community has a solution for you: it's called Helm, and it is a package manager.

-There are prepackaged deployments manifests, called Helm Charts, that can get you started with installation and configuration.
+There are prepackaged deployments manifests, called Helm charts, that can get you started with installation and configuration.

 Helm charts allow you to progress from a simple two liner that installs a default Redis: